Can you make cold brew with milk? Yes, but…

 Tips for Making the Best Cold Brew with Milk

-Choosing the Right Milk
+Choosing your Milk

-When making cold brew with milk, it is important to choose the right type of milk.
+You can use any kind of milk.
 Whole milk is the most common choice, as it provides a rich and creamy texture.
 Cream works well too.

 If you prefer a lighter option, you can use low-fat or skim milk.